The Redford Cemetery as photographed in 2012 by a FindAGrave member

 A beautiful memorial of Mrs. Swanson’s headstone, photo taken in 2012

-Many of the burials of Redford’s pioneer families belong to farmers, many of whom never made it to the age of 50.
+Many of the burials of Redford’s pioneer families belong to farmers, most of whom never made it to the age of 50.
 During the days of the pioneers, Europeans came to the area to purchase cheap farmland.
-This explains the diverse genealogy of Redford’s ancestors, which includes: French, German, Polish, Irish, English, Swedish, along with many others.
+This explains the diverse genealogy of Redford’s ancestors, which includes: French, German, Polish, Irish, English, and Swedish, along with many others.

 Photo taken in 2013, “Redford’s First Teacher”

-In 1999, one of the tombstones went missing for approximately a week, ending up in someone’s front yard in Waterford.
+In 1999, one of the tombstones even went missing for approximately a week, ending up in someone’s front yard in Waterford.
 Ironically, the yard had been decorated with fake tombstones for Halloween, so the owner didn’t even realize right away that a thief had added a real tombstone in with the decorations.
-The stolen tombstone belonged to a 9 year old boy by the name of Frankie Bryant, who was buried in the Redford Cemetery during the 1880’s.
+The stolen tombstone belonged to a 9-year-old boy by the name of Frankie Bryant, who was buried in the Redford Cemetery during the 1880’s.
 Thanks to the records compiled by the Beavises, the name on the tombstone was easily found under the Redford Cemetery list of burials.
 Once the tombstone was identified, it was then returned to its rightful place back at the Cemetery.

 The once stolen tombstone photographed in its proper place in 2012

 In 2010, the Redford Cemetery received a notable mention as one of the 60 cemeteries featured in Boneyards: Detroit Underground by the Detroit writer, Richard Bak.
+The book is available for purchase through places like Amazon for $34 or you can come take a peek at it yourself by visiting the Redford Historical Museum!